Internal Funding Sources

 Office of the Executive Vice President for Research (EVPR)

 There are a number of offices and resources in place to connect researchers to relevant information regarding internally supported funding opportunities through the EVPR’s office. http://www.research.gatech.edu/gt-community/funding-opportunities

 Strategic Energy Institute

 Seed Funding - A critical means of supporting emerging and interdisciplinary energy research at Georgia Tech is to support promising research areas in which federal grants are not available.
 Requests for Proposals are announced via the SEI newsletter, Connections.
-To subscribe to the SEI newsletter, contact Brent Verrill.
+Click here to subscribe to the SEI newsletter.

 Planning and Convening Grants – SEI supports the development of multidisciplinary research projects by issuing planning and convening grants of up to $5,000.
 Grants are awarded in a rolling basis.
 Activities covered under this RFP include: